trask/semantic-conventions/docs/general/attributes.md

 #### Connecting through intermediary

-When connecting to the remote destination through an intermediary (e.g. proxy), client instrumentations SHOULD set `server.address` and `server.port` to logical remote destination address and `server.socket.name`, `server.socket.address` and `server.socket.port` to the socket peer connection is established with - the intermediary.
+When connecting to the remote destination through an intermediary (e.g. proxy), client instrumentations SHOULD set `server.address` and `server.port` to logical remote destination address and `server.socket.address` and `server.socket.port` to the socket peer connection is established with - the intermediary.

-`server.socket.domain` SHOULD be set to the DNS name used to resolve `server.socket.address` if it's readily available.
-Instrumentations
-SHOULD NOT do DNS lookups to obtain `server.socket.address`.
-If peer information available to instrumentation can represent DNS name or IP address, instrumentation SHOULD NOT attempt to parse it and SHOULD only set `server.socket.domain`.

-_Note: Telemetry consumers can obtain IP address from telemetry item by first checking `server.socket.address` and if not present, falling back to `server.socket.domain`._

-For example, [URL Host component](https://www.rfc-editor.org/rfc/rfc3986#section-3.2.2) can contain IP address or DNS name and instrumentations that don't have access to socket-level communication can only populate `server.socket.domain`.
-Instrumentations that have access to socket connection, may be able to populate valid `server.socket.address` instead of or in addition to DNS name.

 Server instrumentations that leverage `client.address` and `client.port` attributes SHOULD set them to originating client address and port behind all proxies if this information is available.
 The `client.socket.address` and `client.socket.port` attributes then SHOULD contain immediate client peer address and port.